Approach

 • Take first turn on cleat base side opposite the entering line (load), the far horn of the cleat relative to where the line is attached on the boat.

-• Go around the cleat base to capture the near horn and then cross once to come back to the far horn.
+• Then go around the cleat base to capture the near horn and then cross once to come back to the far horn.

-• On the next cross, flip away from the entering line to lock the line so that is is exiting in the opposite direction
+• On the next cross, flip away from the entering line to lock the line so that it is exiting in the opposite direction.

 Back into the slip